KharlAbban/KharlAbban_Profile_Sample/frontendmentor_interactive_rating/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - Results summary component solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents